matthew-64/ZizZag_Android/README.md

 ## Aim of the game

-To staty on the path for as long as possible.
-The longer you stay on... the higer your score will be!
+You are challanged to stay on the radomised zag-zagging path for as long as possible.
+The longer you stay on... the higer you will score!

 **Click on the image below to see the game getting played on YouTube.**